ifaruque/BeanValidation/readme.md

 ![Image of Nested](images/6.png)

-### Additional constraints ###
+### Hibnerate specific constraints ###

-In addition to the constraints defined above by the Bean Validation API Hibernate Validator provides several useful custom constraints.That are described below
+In addition to the constraints defined above by the Bean Validation API .
+Hibernate Validator provides several useful custom constraints.That are described below

 ### Customizing Validator Messages ###